-- In low-light environments, the vision systems may not achieve optimal positioning performance even if the auxiliary light is turned on.
+- ▲ Pay attention to the flight environment.
+The vision system and the 3D infrared sensing system only work in certain scenarios and cannot replace human control and judgment.
+During a flight, always pay attention to the surrounding environment and the warnings in DJI Fly, and be responsible for and maintain control of the aircraft at all times. - The downward vision system works best when the aircraft is at an altitude from 0.5 to 30 m if there is no GNSS available.
+Extra caution is required if the altitude of the aircraft is above 30 m as the vision positioning performance may be affected. - In low-light environments, the vision systems may not achieve optimal positioning performance even if the auxiliary light is turned on.
 Fly with caution if the GNSS signal is weak in such environments. - The downward vision system may not work properly when the aircraft is flying near water.
 Therefore, the aircraft may not be able to actively avoid water below it when landing.
-It is recommended to maintain flight control at all times, make reasonable judgments based on the surrounding environment, and avoid over-relying on the downward vision system. - The vision systems cannot accurately identify large frame structures with frames and cables, such as tower cranes, high-voltage transmission towers, high-voltage transmission lines, cable-stayed bridges and suspension bridges. - The vision systems cannot work properly near surfaces without clear pattern variations or where the light is too weak or too strong.
+It is recommended to maintain flight control at all times, make reasonable judgments based on the surrounding environment, and avoid over-relying on the downward vision system.

+- The vision systems cannot accurately identify large structures with frames and cables, such as tower cranes, high-voltage transmission towers, high-voltage transmission lines, cable-stayed bridges, and suspension bridges. - The vision systems cannot work properly near surfaces without clear pattern variations or where the light is too weak or too strong.
 The vision systems cannot work properly in the following situations: - a.
 Flying near monochrome surfaces (e.g., pure black, white, red, or green). - b.
 Flying near highly reflective surfaces. - c.
 Flying near water or transparent surfaces. - d.
 Flying near moving surfaces or objects. - e.
 Flying in an area with frequent and drastic lighting changes. - f.
 Flying near extremely dark (< 10 lux) or bright (> 40,000 lux) surfaces. - g.
 Flying near surfaces that strongly reflect or absorb infrared waves (e.g., mirrors). - h.
 Flying near surfaces without clear patterns or textures. - i.
 Flying near surfaces with repeating identical patterns or textures (e.g., tiles with the same design). - j.
-Flying near obstacles with small surface areas (e.g., tree branches and power lines). - Keep the sensors clean at all times.
+Flying near obstacles with small surface areas (e.g., tree branches, and power lines). - Keep the sensors clean at all times.
 DO NOT scratch or tamper with the sensors.
 DO NOT use the aircraft in dusty or humid environments. - Vision system cameras may need to be calibrated after being stored for an extended period.
 A prompt will appear in DJI Fly and calibration will be performed automatically. - DO NOT fly when it is rainy, smoggy, or the visibility is lower than 100 m. - · Check the following each time before takeoff: - a.
-Make sure there are no stickers or any other obstructions over the glass of the infrared sensing systems and vision systems. - b.
+Make sure there are no stickers or any other obstructions over the glass of the infrared sensing system and vision systems. - b.
 Use soft cloth if there is any dirt, dust, or water on the glass of the vision systems and infrared sensing system.
 DO NOT use any cleaning product that contains alcohol. - c.
 Contact DJI Support if there is any damage to the lenses of the infrared sensing and vision systems. - DO NOT obstruct the infrared sensing system and vision systems. - The aircraft can fly at any time of the day or night.
 However, the vision systems become unavailable when flying the aircraft at night.
 Fly with caution.

-Advanced Pilot Assistance Systems (APAS)
+Advanced Pilot Assistance Systems